Indian locomotive class WAP-5

 The Indian locomotive class WAP-5 is a class of electric locomotives used by Indian Railways.
-The first ten locomotives were imported from Adtranz in Switzerland in 1995 and later manufactured by Chittaranjan Locomotive Works in India.
-On 3 July 2014, a WAP-5 set an Indian speed record by hauling a train between Delhi and Agra at a speed of 160 km/h.
+The first ten locomotives were imported from Adtranz in Switzerland in 1995; locomotives were later manufactured by Chittaranjan Locomotive Works in India.

 The locomotive has regenerative braking, flexible gear coupling, wheel-mounted disc brakes, and a potential for speed enhancement to 200 km/h.
 Braking systems include 160 kN regenerative brakes, disc brakes, automatic train air brakes and a charged spring parking brake.

+On 3 July 2014, a WAP-5 locomotive set an Indian rail speed record by hauling a passenger train between Delhi and Agra at 160 km/h during a trial run, completing the 200 km journey in about 90 minutes.